Kinrany/vue-p5/README.md

 #### Missing events

 Currently all p5 events [are supported], but there is an escape hatch.
-For example, if `windowResized` was missing, it's (lowercase) name could be passed to `additional-events` prop to make `vue-p5` aware of it:
+For example, if `windowResized` was missing, its (lowercase) name could be passed to `additional-events` prop to make `vue-p5` aware of it:

 ```html
 <vue-p5